 (b) Notice of Meetings.
 Notice of meetings is required as follows

 (1) Public.
-At least 14 days before a regular commission meeting, the executive director shall give public notice to be placed in newspapers of general circulation most likely to give notice to the residents of the State of Alaska .
+At least 14 days before a regular commission meeting, the executive director shall give public notice on the Commission’s website of the upcoming meeting.
 The notice shall clearly specify the date, time, and place of the commission meeting and shall also state that anyone wishing to appear at the meeting must contact the executive director at the commission office at least five working days before the meeting.
 An agenda of public matters shall also be included in the meeting notice.

 (2) Members.
 At least 14 days before a regular commission meeting, the executive director shall give notice of the meeting to each member of the commission.
 The notice must contain the date, time, and place of the meeting, and a tentative meeting agenda.
 The commission will, in its discretion, waive notice for any meeting.